Porosity: Porosity in earth sciences and construction

 Used in geology, hydrogeology, soil science, and building science, the porosity of a porous medium (such as rock or sediment) describes the fraction of void space in the material, where the void may contain, for example, air or water.
 It is defined by the ratio:

 where VV is the volume of void-space (such as fluids) and VT is the total or bulk volume of material, including the solid and void components.
 Both the mathematical symbols $\phi$ and $n$ are used to denote porosity.

 Porosity is a fraction between 0 and 1, typically ranging from less than 0.005 for solid granite to more than 0.5 for peat and clay.

 The porosity of a rock, or sedimentary layer, is an important consideration when attempting to evaluate the potential volume of water or hydrocarbons it may contain.
 Sedimentary porosity is a complicated function of many factors, including but not limited to: rate of burial, depth of burial, the nature of the connate fluids, the nature of overlying sediments (which may impede fluid expulsion).
-One commonly used relationship between porosity and depth is given by the Athy (1930) equation:
+One commonly used relationship between porosity and depth is the decreasing exponential function given by the Athy (1930) equation: